AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.3.
 Temperature extremes

-> Summary: There's essentially no difference between the univariate methods
-> with respect to the most extreme daily minimum and maximum temperatures.
+> Summary: All methods reduce bias in extreme daily minimum and maximum temperatures.
 > All three univariate methods tend to outperform the multivariate methods.
 > While the raw RCM data is generally (but not always) less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not